 Tip 5: Play on Words

-People are more likely to keep in mind a tagline if it is quipped.
-For instance, a local air conditioning company used this sentence as its tagline: “your wife is hot” which makes nearly all people laugh and talk about it later on.
+People are more likely to keep in mind a tagline if it is equipped.
+For instance, a local air conditioning company used this sentence as its tagline: “your wife is hot,” which makes nearly all people laugh and talk about it later on.